 Mephic stalwartly guards the home page of Thomas Kerber

 Pistis ("faith"), demonstrates how to securly generate updateable structured reference strings in a distributed ledger, by requiring miners to perform updates for an initial setup period.
-Pistis is to appear (under the title “Mining for Privacy” in the 2021 Conference on Financial Cryptography and Data Security.
+Pistis is published (under the title “Mining for Privacy”) in the proceedings of the 2021 Conference on Financial Cryptography and Data Security

 Kachina is a research project for constructing privacy-preserving smart contracts using just zero-knowledge.
-Kachina is to appear in the 2021 IEEE Computer Security Foundations Symposium.
+Kachina is published in the proceedings of the 2021 IEEE Computer Security Foundations Symposium.

 Ouroboros Crypsinous is a privacy-preserving proof-of-stake protocol, allowing users to privaty spend coins while still participating in a proof-of-stake protocol.
 Crypsinous has been published in the proceedings of the 2019 IEEE Symposium on Security and Privacy.